Summer Storms and Drainage Readiness

 Stay up to date and sign up for SMS and email alerts for critical District-wide emergencies such as boil water notices, water main breaks, pressure issues, and more.

-Text “MUD82” to 281-336-8335
+Text “YES” to 281-336-8335